10 Operations and Analytics

 - The pattern of arrivals

 Let’s imagine a concessions concept with six points of sale and queuing space that can accommodate 50 people.
-In queuing parlance, this represents an (M/M/k/N) queue representing a multi-server, finite capacity system.
+In queuing parlance, this represents an (M/M/k/N) queue which represents a multi-server, finite capacity system.
 1/lambda represents the average time between arriving customers and 1/mu represents the average service times.
 We are assuming exponentially distributed inter-arrival times and service times.
 In reality, you’ll have to make some observations to determine the distribution of service time and inter-arrival times.
-Let’s begin by defining some terms, and then we’ll work through a problem using R.
+Let’s begin by defining some terms and then we’ll work through a problem using R.

 Average time between arrivals: \[\begin{equation} \tau_{a} = {1}/{\lambda} \end{equation}\]